 Centre for Contemporary Art (CCA) developed out of the Context Gallery in The Playhouse.
 Since its conception in 1992, the gallery has exhibited emerging artists from Northern Ireland alongside international peers.

-CCA’s activities builds on the history of the Context Gallery but has a wider mandate, fostering a range of artistic, curatorial, and critical practices, locally, regionally and internationally.
+CCA’s activity builds on the history of the Context Gallery but has a wider mandate, fostering a range of artistic, curatorial, and critical practices, locally, regionally and internationally.
 CCA opened in the autumn of 2012 in a space designed by Michael Carr Architects.

 CCA is a registered charity limited by guarantee.
 Charity number NIC101414.